Annual Meeting 2026 - Oxford, UK: Overview

 Overview

-Registration is expected to open in the summer.
-Enquiries regarding the meeting should be addressed to annualmeeting2026@palass.org.
+Registration is expected to open at 2.00pm on 1st August 2026.
+Enquiries regarding the meeting should be addressed to <annualmeeting2026@palass.org>.

 Programme and Venues